Anup173/fibonacci-series/README.md

 # Fibonacci numbers, for EMC / Virtustream tech screen.
 # J Pocahontas Olson   June 2016
 This directory contains a machine learning investigation of Fibonacci numbers, written in python.
-There is also a simple resting web app for Fibonacci numbers, written in Python with Flask.
+There is also a simple web app for Fibonacci numbers, written in Python with Flask.

 This github repository is the code submission for the tech screen for Virtustream.
 My task is slightly modified, as I am applying for a data scientist role.
 My assignment was to "do something with machine learning that involves the Fibonacci numbers".
 I did that, and the regular tech screen too, because I thought it would be fun.
 The Machine Learning section of the README below describes my interpretation of "machine learning with Fibonacci numbers", and the problem I invented to solve.